cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

   - How important are these tau-related uncertainties compared to the others?

 ### F: Use of channel masking
 We will now return briefly to the topic of blinding.
-We've seen that we can compute expected results by performing any combine method on an Asimov dataset generated using `-t -1`.
+We've seen that we can compute expected results by performing any <span style="font-variant:small-caps;">Combine</span> method on an Asimov dataset generated using `-t -1`.
 This is useful, because we can optimise our analysis without introducing any accidental bias that might come from looking at the data in the signal region.
 However our control regions have been chosen specifically to be signal-free, and it would be useful to use the data here to set the normalisation of our backgrounds even while the signal region remains blinded.
 Unfortunately there's no easy way to generate a partial Asimov dataset just for the signal region, but instead we can use a feature called "channel masking" to remove specific channels from the likelihood evaluation.
 One useful application of this feature is to make post-fit plots of the signal region from a control-region-only fit.

 To use the masking we first need to rerun `text2workspace.py` with an extra option that will create variables named like `mask_[channel]` in the workspace: